 Emma Sarappo

-I'm Emma, and I’m an editor and critic.
-Currently, I’m an associate editor for The Atlantic, covering books.
+I’m an editor and critic.
+Currently, I’m a senior associate editor for The Atlantic, covering books and literary culture.
 Previously, I was the arts editor at Washington City Paper, and you can find my work in Preservation, Pacific Standard, Washingtonian, and The Bitter Southerner, among other places.
 I graduated from Northwestern University with a journalism degree.
 I'm from south of Nashville, Tennessee, and I live in Washington, D.C.
+Jeg kan litt norsk—men jeg lærer mer.

 You can see much of my work at my MuckRack portfolio.
 To read all of my work at The Atlantic, click here.